ddasgrid/Projects_GridDynamics2/README.md

 - The model struggles with out-of-distribution (OOD) data because its ViT and BERT backbones were fine-tuned specifically on SNLI-VE and Flickr30k datasets.
 - BERT requires full bidirectional context, meaning single-word prompts lack logical structure and cause confused, random classifications.
 - ViT was trained exclusively on real-world photographs, so abstract art, simple shapes, or solid color backgrounds break its patch-based logic.
-- While BERT's sub-word tokenization handles minor misspellings, severe typos destroy the root word and prevent the model from finding visual alignments.
+- While BERT sub-word tokenization handles minor misspellings, severe typos destroy the root word and prevent the model from finding visual alignments.

 #### Best Practices for Optimal Results
 - Always upload natural, real-world photographs featuring distinct subjects, strictly avoiding digital art, solid colors, or abstract geometric shapes.
-- Keep your text hypotheses strictly under 128 words to prevent automatic truncation.
+- Keep your text hypotheses under 128 words to prevent automatic truncation.
 - Write complete, grammatically correct sentences that make a specific logical claim (e.g., "Two people are playing a sport" instead of just "Sports").
-- Rely on the mathematically stable Base Model (Concatenation + Linear Classifier) to run the pipeline, as it successfully absorbs gradient shock unlike the fragile SOTA model.
+- For app workflows in this repo, use the selected deployment baseline checkpoint (`final_sota_visual_entailment3.pth`) for best custom-data behavior.

 ---